nhcooper123/reproduce-reuse-recycle/README.md

 Author(s): Natalie Cooper (natalie.cooper@nhm.ac.uk) and the BES Data and Code Hackathon Group.

-This repository contains all the data and code used in the [paper](LINK TO BE ADDED), EXCEPT the non-anonymised raw data and the script used to anonymise it.
+This repository contains all the data and code used in the [paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210x.70338), EXCEPT the non-anonymised raw data and the script used to anonymise it.

 To cite the paper:
 >  Natalie Cooper and the BES Data and Code Hackathon Group.
 2026.
 Data- and code-archiving in the British Ecological Society journals: present status and recommendations for future improvements.
-Methods in Ecology and Evolution, Vol, pp. DOI: .
+Methods in Ecology and Evolution, Vol, pp. DOI: 10.1111/2041-210x.70338.

 To cite this repo:
 >  Natalie Cooper and the BES Data and Code Hackathon Group.
 2026.
 Data and code for MEE paper v1.0.
 Zenodo.
 DOI: 10.5281/zenodo.19737911.